Select Department

 5th March, 2019

-In order to answer the question How to DJ?
-We’ll are going to have to figure out what a DJ actually does.
+To answer the question: How to DJ?
+We’re going to have to figure out what a DJ does.

-The art of Dj-ing is a skill that is gained over many many years.
-Before you have even decided that you want to learn how to DJ it’s likely you have been honing your skills already.
-Making playlists, setting the mood, researching artists you like, reading blogs, watching for releases on your favourite record label, putting together youtube playlists, and then organising your music library (again!).
+The art of DJing is a skill that is gained over many many years.
+Before you have even decided that you want to learn how to DJ you have likely been honing your skills already.
+Making playlists, setting the mood, researching artists you like, reading blogs, watching for releases on your favourite record label, putting together YouTube playlists, and then organising your music library (again!).

-All of these are vital skills that you’ll need as you dive further down the rabbit hole.
+All of these are vital skills that you’ll need to learn to DJ and make your music.
 If you find yourself already doing all of these activities then you have a strong base for why you might want to be a DJ.
 Your primary job as a DJ will be setting the mood and vibe.
-SO…
+So…

 Are you putting on dinner music?
 Finding tunes to run to?
-Making mixtape for the babe of your dreams?
-These are all practices in creating a mood and if you are already doing this naturally – maybe DJing is for you.
+Making a mixtape for the babe of your dreams?
+These are all practices in creating a mood and if you are already doing this naturally – maybe a DJ career is for you.

 How to DJ: What sort of DJ are you?